Last updated: June 20, 2026

 EITC reality check

-Do not claim a child unless the child meets the IRS relationship, age, residency, and joint return tests.
-If the IRS questions your EITC, it may ask for proof that the child lived with you.
-School records, medical records, child care records, benefit letters, or a lease may help show where the child lived.
+The IRS may ask for proof that a child lived with you.
+School records, medical records, child care records, benefit letters, or a lease may help.
+Send copies, not originals, if the IRS asks for documents.

-The federal Child Tax Credit can help if you claim a qualifying child.
-For 2025, the IRS Schedule 8812 instructions say the maximum Child Tax Credit is $2,200 per qualifying child, and the refundable Additional Child Tax Credit can be up to $1,700 per qualifying child.
+The federal Child Tax Credit may help if you claim a qualifying child who was under age 17 at the end of 2025.
+The 2025 IRS Schedule 8812 instructions say the maximum Child Tax Credit is $2,200 per qualifying child.
+The refundable Additional Child Tax Credit can be up to $1,700 per qualifying child.

-Beginning with tax year 2025, IRS instructions say the filer must generally have a valid Social Security number to claim the Child Tax Credit or Additional Child Tax Credit.
-A qualifying child also needs a valid Social Security number for the CTC or ACTC.
-If a child does not have a valid SSN but has another valid taxpayer ID, the child may fit the smaller Credit for Other Dependents instead.
+Beginning with tax year 2025, the IRS says a filer must generally have a valid Social Security number to claim the Child Tax Credit or Additional Child Tax Credit.
+A qualifying child also needs a valid Social Security number for those credits.
+A child who does not have a valid SSN but has another valid taxpayer ID may fit the smaller Credit for Other Dependents instead.

 Child and Dependent Care Credit

-This federal credit may help if you paid for care so you could work or look for work.
-The care may be for a child under age 13, or for a spouse or dependent who was not able to care for themselves and met IRS rules.
+The federal Child and Dependent Care Credit may help if you paid for care so you could work, look for work, or attend school.
+Care may be for a child under age 13, or for a spouse or dependent who was not able to care for themselves and met IRS rules.

-The tax credit is claimed after the year ends on your federal return.
-Child care assistance is help with current or future costs.
+The tax credit is claimed after the year ends.
+Child care assistance helps with current or future bills.
 You may need both, but they are not the same program.
-ASMOM’s child care guide explains more help paths.
+ASMOM’s child care guide explains more paths.

 Other federal credits to check